paazmaya/image-foldarizer/README.md

 ## Version history

+* `v0.4.0` (2016-05-07)
+    - Using shared ESLint configuration #3
+    - Show relative path instead of absolute path when verbose #4
 * `v0.3.0` (2016-02-10)
     - Add option to process only files that start with a character
 * `v0.2.0` (2016-02-10)